Excel Print (Table of Contents)

-Summary: As per given instruction in the print command it will print with the selected area only in landscape orientation.
+Summary: As per the given instruction in the print command, it will print with the selected area only in landscape orientation.

-Multiple Copies: If a user wants to print more than one copies he just need to give a count of how many copies he wants to print in Copies section.
+Multiple Copies: If a user wants to print more than one copies he just needs to give a count of how many copies he wants to print in the Copies section.

 Print selection: This option will print only the current selection in the print command.